anthonymashford/anthonymashford.github.io/_posts/2025-01-14-TF-ANF-Backup.md

 ## Creating a Backup Policy

-Now, we will created the ANF Backup Policy with daily, weekly and monthly retentions.
-It will also attach it to our ANF account.
+Now, we will created the ANF Backup Policy with daily, weekly and monthly retentions and attach it to our ANF account from the previous section.

 ~~~Terraform
 resource "azurerm_netapp_backup_policy" "anf-backup-policy" {